 “Sometimes because our trauma is so great, because the racism is so great, not everyone can pick up the mantle, not everyone can work on undoing these issues,” Rodman Jenkins says.
 “So I feel grateful I have the passion and the drive to be able to, as difficult as it is, address these concerns.”

-Newhouse NYC is thrilled to welcome Rodman Jenkins for the Fall 2020 semester, in which students will intern and take courses remotely.
+Rodman Jenkins will teach during the Fall 2020 semester, during which students will intern and take courses remotely.

 Creating a space of EASE